miha-stopar/crypto-notes/proofs1.md

 QNR = {(x, y); x a natural number, y from Z_x\*, (y/x) = 1, Q_x(y) = 1}
 ```

-Fact4: Let x be a natural number.
+Fact 4: Let x be a natural number.
 Then, for all y such that Q_x(y) = 0, the number of solutions w from Z_x\* to w^2 = y (mod x) is the same (independent of y).

-Fact5: Let x be a natural number, and y, z from Z_x\*.
+Fact 5: Let x be a natural number, and y, z from Z_x\*.
 Then:

  * if Q_x(y) = Q_x(z) = 0, then Q_x(y*z) = 0
  * if Q_x(y) != Q_x(z), then Q_x(y*z) = 1

-Fact6: Given x, y, the Euclidean gcd algorithm allows us to compute in polynomial time whether or not y is from Z_x\*.
+Fact 6: Given x, y, the Euclidean gcd algorithm allows us to compute in polynomial time whether or not y is from Z_x\*.

 ### Zero-knowledge proofs of quadratic residuosity